Nov 12, 2018. Hard to believe it as all over a hundred years ago.

 See Operations 1916 and 1917 at the menu at the top.

 There are numerous references for Alec Jack on the Internet.
 These include a thumbnail sketch on his service record.
 He won the Military Cross.
 He was recruited in Hedley BC by Major Travers Lucas who is also featured on the 54th Battalion Website here.
-Alec Jack is mentioned in Tim Cook’s book “No Pace to Run” on the results of a failed attack on the Germans on March 1, 1917.
+Alec Jack is mentioned in Tim Cook’s book “No Place to Run” on the results of a failed attack on the Germans on March 1, 1917.
 His grandson wrote of Alec Jack here.

 12 April 2016 Background on Site Updates – we are moving all former content to the Word Press Blog format.
 It should be more appealing and easier for readers to see and search what they may be interested in.
 If we help one family member find information its a success!